matrix-org/matrix-spec-proposals/proposals/2730-verifiable-forwarded-events.md

 Additionally, when generating `m.forwarded` objects, the server SHOULD include its own `unsigned` object in the `m.forwarded` data that contains the `displayname` and `avatar_url` of the sender.

-If the resulting event is too large, the request is rejected with a standard error response using the code `M_TOO_LARGE`.
-Before rejecting the request, servers MAY check if the event would be small enough without the profile data in `unsigned`, and send the event without that data if it is.

-Similar to the `/send` endpoint, this endpoint returns an object containing the `event_id` of the forwarded event.

 #### Example